 - Colleen Rothschild is offering 20% off with promo code FIREWORKS.
 I adore this beauty brand; click this link to read all my in-depth reviews and use this link to shop this promotion.

 - In the WO2 Community we discussed towels and I shared my favorite towels and my favorite sheets are from The Company Store.
-I've been shopping The Company Store since college (remember when jersey sheets were the THING?
-Got my first pair there!) and find the quality stellar.
-Anyway, The Company Store has 20% off and free shipping with promo code JULY4SALE19 so get to shopping for some of the nicest bedding and linens at prices appropriate to the quality.
+I've been shopping The Company Store since college.
+Remember when jersey sheets were the THING?
+I got my first pair there!
+I find the quality stellar.
+The Company Store has 20% off plus free shipping with promo code JULY4SALE19 so get to shopping for some of the nicest bedding and linens at prices appropriate to the quality.

 Ravelry is “banning support of Donald Trump and his administration” in any form, including “forum posts, projects, patterns, profiles” and more.
 The site stated, “We cannot provide a space that is inclusive of all and also allow support for open white supremacy.
 Support of the Trump administration is undeniably support for white supremacy.”
 (NPR)

 “I will never play any game without my lipstick,” she said.
 “It’s what makes me feel the most comfortable.”
 An interesting piece on female athletes and the different yet all valid reasons some choose to wear makeup, nails, and creative hair in games.
 Now we need an article about how male athletes have been making statements with their grooming and fashion for years and no one questions their masculinity or that it affects their performance.
 (New York Times)